Esser50K/90sYouTube/README.md

 # 90sYouTube

-## Adding new theme
+## Adding a new theme

 1. Create a new folder with a desired name in `/app/app/src/themeSelector/themes/` \
 e.g. `/app/app/src/themeSelector/themes/myCustomTheme`
 2. Pick colors for the new theme.
 I recommend using an existing theme as a basis or using the [Material UI Theme Creator by bareynol](https://bareynol.github.io/mui-theme-creator/).
-Create both light and dark variations or just one of them.
+Create both light and dark variant or just one of them.
 3. Pick a [Google Font](https://fonts.google.com/) for the new theme.
 Install it with `yarn add typeface-{your-font-name}`.\
 e.g. `yarn add typeface-pt-sans`
-4. Create a logo variation.
-Use a preferred software to create a custom logo or open the `/design/logo-and-styles.fig` file in [Figma](https://figma.com/) to make a variation of the existing logo.
+4. Create a logo variant.
+Use preferred software to create a custom logo or open the `/design/logo-and-styles.fig` file in [Figma](https://figma.com/) to make a variant of the existing logo.
 Save it as a `logo.png` file in `myCustomTheme` folder.
 5. Create a `index.ts` file in `myCustomTheme` folder with the following structure:
 ```typescript
 import 'typeface-{your-font-name}'; // only if you use a custom font